For the most up-to-date information about the SLC Libraries, visit the Library website.

 Library Spaces and Group Study Rooms

-All Library study spaces, computers, printing/scanning, and group study rooms are open to SLC students only starting September 8, 2021.
+All Library study spaces, computers, printing/scanning, and group study rooms are open to SLC students only.
 The Library remains closed to community visitors until further notice.
 Visit the Library website for complete details and operating hours.

 Online Chat and Texting

 The Library team is available virtually to assist you through online chat or texting service.

 Online chat: No login is required for the online chat and this service allows for link-sharing.